 - ½ teaspoon black pepper

-- Place the shaved Brussel sprouts in a large salad serving bowl.
+- Use a large sharp knife to shave the brussel sprouts thinly.
+Place the shaved Brussel sprouts in a large salad serving bowl.

 - In a small bowl or mason jar, place the ingredients for the dressing and whisk to combine until no longer separated.